JetBrains/kotlin-web-site/pages/docs/tutorials/android-frameworks.md

 }
 ```

-In this example the utility function `startActivity` creating an intent with no data and starting a new activity is declared in the [Anko](https://github.com/Kotlin/anko) library.
+This example uses the utility function `startActivity` creating an intent with no data and starting a new activity, which comes from the [Anko](https://github.com/Kotlin/anko) library.
 To pass some data, you can say `startActivity<OtherActivity>("KEY" to "VALUE")`.

 Kotlin supports lambdas.